chunnel.co.uk › Motorhome & Campervan

 • Electric and hybrid vehicles are allowed.

-Important for campers with gas: LeShuttle does not allow LPG as a vehicle fuel, and onboard leisure gas bottles must be closed off and declared at check-in.
+Important for campers with gas: LeShuttle does not allow LPG as a vehicle fuel, and onboard leisure gas bottles must be closed off, filled to no more than 80%, and declared at check-in.
 Check the rules before you travel so you are not turned away.

 Motorhome by tunnel or by ferry?